KM - KNOWLEDGE Manager

 Libraries

 KM – KNOWLEDGE Manager provides the capability to use Knowledge Libraries: combinations of Knowledge items of different natures and levels of abstraction that can be reused in numerous projects.
 Knowledge management based on Libraries is the best way to blend knowledge flexibly.
-The REUSE Company provides a wide catalog of Libraries ready to plug and play.
+The REUSE Company provides a wide catalogue of Libraries ready to plug and play.
 Our current set of libraries is:

 • INCOSE Knowledge Library: focuses on metrics defined as Quality rules in the INCOSE Guide to Writing Requirements.